osen/gluten/README.md

   - **Easy to integrate** - Only a single .h and .c file need to be added to your project.
   - **Standard C** - Compiles with any ANSI C89 compiler or newer.
   - **Extremely portable** - Compiles on any platform providing *X11* or *SDL*.
-  - **Extensible** - Using the underlying component entity system, new widgets can be easily added.
+  - **Extensible** - Using the underlying component entity system, new widgets can be added easily.

 # Add a GUI in just a few lines of code!